top of page

 I thought about refilming the video (and fixing the graphic above), but this is a teaching moment.
 Go slow.
 Double-check your work.
 Make sure you're not the cause of your research problems.

-As I reviewed the other hints, I don't find a family structure that aligns with John's children, according to other documents.
+As I reviewed the other hints, I didn't find a family structure that aligns with John's children, according to other documents.

 Watch this research plan development process in action in this video.